JACGP Community Awards are given to students who have shown exemplary involvement with three or more of the JACGP sponsoring organizations.

 E. Complete Essay Questions

-Please submit typed answers to the following questions with a minimum of 500 words and a maximum of 1000 words for both of the essay questions below.
+Please submit typed answers to one mandatory question and one question of your choice, each with a minimum of 500 words and a maximum of 1000 words.

-- What Japanese American values (i.e. shikata ga nai, kodomo tameni, on, gaman, giri, mottainai, enryo suru) would you like future generations to possess?
-Why is it important for them to have these values?
+- What Japanese American values (i.e. shikata ga nai, kodomo tameni, on, gaman, giri, mottainai, enryo suru) are important to you and how do they show up in your daily life?

 - The Japanese American community has had a deep and diverse history in Colorado.
-Many individuals have contributed to this history.
-Please identify an individual and write about how s/he has affected the Japanese American community today and how s/he has affected you personally.
+Many of our current community leaders have contributed to this history.
+Please identify an individual and write about how they have impacted the Japanese American community today and how have they influenced you personally?

 These awards are judged separately by an independent panel of judges.